fluxninja/aperture/docs/content/references/observability/flow-metrics/flow-metrics.md

 ---
-title: Flow OLAP
+title: Flow Metrics
 sidebar_position: 1
-sidebar_label: Flow OLAP
+sidebar_label: Flow Metrics
 ---

-Aperture Agents emit an Opentelemetry stream that can be mapped to an OLAP database like Druid.
-This data can be visualized in FluxNinja ARC.
+Aperture Agents emit an OpenTelemetry stream that can be stored and visualized in [FluxNinja ARC](/arc/arc.md).
+Alternatively, the telemetry stream can be ingested into an OLAP database like [Apache Druid](https://druid.apache.org/).
+This metric stream contains high-cardinality attributes and it's not advisable to store it a time-series database such as [Prometheus](https://prometheus.io/) and it's variants.

 ## Dimension Columns